 Today I have for you some really great tips on how to get your home ready for winter.
 Thank you, Cindy Davis, for providing West Street Story readers with easy, DIY tips that anyone can do to winterize their home!

 The fall season has arrived and with it comes the perfect opportunity to prepare yourself for the incoming winter as well.
+Even those who don’t experience window because they tropical city should still have a look into how they can improve and protect their homes.
+Since they still have Rainy seasons, there are places similar to Window World Ohana to asist with their replacement needs.
 You should be able to find the gaps in your protection against cold weather with a bit of work.
 There may be weak areas or even cracks in your home that release precious heat outside that you can easily fix.
 If you manage to winterize your attic and basement, you will drive down your heating costs by a significant margin as heat will no longer escape the confines of your home.
+It shouldn’t make you break the bank or make you think about refinance mortgage options.
+You can also save money by comparing alternative energy plans from other energy providers against your own in order to find some competive rates.
+You could take a look at Amigo Energy and see how their rates stack up against your existing ones; doing so could save you a small fortune when it’s time to pay your bills.

 - Begin Looking for Leaks